 3. Dithering overheads

 A normal GSAOI science observation sequence can include telescope offsets for image dithering and telescope offsets for sky background images.
 In both cases, some specific GeMS loops (Laser, NGS, etc) must either be paused or opened, and then resumed after the offsets.
 Note that the gaps between the four GSAOI arrays cause gaps in the imaging field.
 If continuous coverage of the field is needed, then multiple exposures have to be obtained at different dithering positions.
 A minimum dither step of 4 arcsec in the both X-direction and Y-direction (p and q-direction on the OT) is recommended.
 The overhead per dither step is 15 sec.
-This overhead is applicable when GeMS is working with 3 Canopus NGS stars and 1 ODGW star.
+This overhead is applicable when GeMS is working with 3 Canopus NGS stars.

 4. Overheads associated to a sky sequence